SEE (Single Event Effect)

 MBU (Multi-Bit Upset)

-A single event that causes multiple upsets within the same logic word (e.g., frame/column/sector in FPGAs).
-It can also lead to multiple single-bit upsets across adjacent words.
+A Multi-Bit Upset (MBU) occurs when a single event causes multiple bit upsets within the same logic word (e.g., frame, column, or sector in FPGAs).
+It may also result in multiple single-bit upsets across adjacent words.

 MCU (Multi-Cell Upset)